gestalt-config/gestalt/README.md

 ### reload
 When a source needs to be reloaded, it will be passed into the reload function.
 The sources will then be converted into a Config node as in the loading.
 Then Gestalt will use the ConfigNodeService to reload the source.
-Since the ConfigNodeService holds onto the source ID with the ConfigNodeContainer we are able to determine with config node to reload then take all the config nodes and re-merge them in the same order to rebuild teh config tree with the newly loaded node.
+Since the ConfigNodeService holds onto the source ID with the ConfigNodeContainer we are able to determine with config node to reload then take all the config nodes and re-merge them in the same order to rebuild the config tree with the newly loaded node.

 # Post Processors